 All ISSS students arrive at Berlin.
-Monday, 28 May, 14:00-20:00, is the day of arrival.
-On Thursday, 31 May, we will travel together by bus to Schmalkalden (about 360 km) and spend the rest of the time there.
+Monday, 27 May, 14:00-20:00, is the time of arrival.
+On Saturday, 1 June, we will travel together by bus to Schmalkalden (about 360 km) and spend the rest of the time there.

 As the capital of Prussia, Bismarck’s Reich, the Weimar Republic, Hitler’s Third Reich, the German Democratic Republic and now the new united Germany, Berlin looks back on a fascinating history of unparalleled complexity.
 For the four decades after World War II, Berlin was at the centre of the Cold War clash of ideologies between West and East and was most famous for the Wall dividing the city – the starkest expression of the iron curtain cutting Europe in two.
 Berlin was unofficially reunified in November 1989, when the East German government, unable to resist the massive anti-government demonstrations and civil unrest, opened the border.
 Official reunification came the following year, and in June 1991, the German parliament voted to make Berlin once again the German seat of government.
 In the following ten years, the city underwent a major transformation as the neglected eastern part was slowly brought up to western standards.
 The massive construction programme necessary for Berlin’s new role is eradicating the divisions caused by the wall.
 With a population of 3.4 million, Germany’s capital city is also its largest and has a cultural and social life to match.
 Famous landmarks and other attractions of interest include: